josueortega1-maker/Replication_Appeals/README.md

 ## Inference

 Treatment was assigned at the session-level matching group, and standard errors are clustered at that level throughout.
 Figure 4 weights each independent session equally; Table 6 weights each complete market-period equally while clustering by session.
-This difference is documented in `INCONSISTENCIES.md`.

 ## Paper to output map